wolberd/CS514-summer-practice/README.md

 Practice
 ========

-### These practice exercises are provided to you to prepare for cs514 over the summer.
+### These practice exercises are provided to you to prepare for USF's CS 514 class over the summer.

 In this set of practice problems, you'll practice using the following: